REEVE AND COUNCIL

 Richard Kidd, Reeve

 The Township Council is made up of a Reeve, Deputy Reeve and three Councillors.
-At present the Reeve is Richard Kidd, the Deputy Reeve is Sharon Mousseau and the Councillors are Faye Campbell, Brian Dowdall and Tim Campbell.
+At present the Reeve is Richard Kidd, the Deputy Reeve is Brian Dowdall and the Councillors are Jessica McKenna-Kelso, Erin Rose and Kerri Watson.
 Each member of Council holds their office for a four year term.
-The next election will be in October 2014.
+The next election will be in October 2026.

 Council is responsible for overseeing the overall management of municipal business.
 The Township’s Council deals with local planning issues, payment of suppliers and contractors, setting of policies and priorities with regard to capital work such as roadways, recreation, waste management, fire protection, policing and other similar items.

 The Reeve is the head of Council and his duties include running Council meetings and ensuring that staff are performing their duties as required by Council.
 The Reeve is elected to this seat by the people of the Township, unlike the County Warden who is appointed by members of the County Council.

 Township Council’s are responsible for a large variety of duties from animal control to zoning.
 Because the Township Council is so close to the concerns of their area, in comparison to the Federal and Provincial Government, they must deal with a vast and varied menu almost on a daily basis.
 Members of a municipal Council are often called by the public late at night or early in the morning to deal with a road sign being knocked down or a dog barking because they are local and usually known by the area residents.
 Any person who is on Council must have the time and dedication to properly do the job.
 The Beckwith Township Council meets twice per month on the first and third Tuesday of the month.
 These meetings are opened to the public and Council invites anyone who is interested in attending to join them.

 Council is supported by a CAO/Clerk.
 The CAO/Clerk is there to advise Council and ensure that any and all directions received from Council are completed.